 In 1979, the Forum Fisheries Agency (FFA) was established to collectively negotiate and harmonize Pacific island states’ control over tuna species within the 200-mile Exclusive Economic Zones created by the United Nation’s Convention of the Law of the Sea.
+From the FFA, WCPFC was established in 2004 to conserve and manage highly migratory fish stocks in the western and central Pacific Ocean.

 See a list of nations that are members of WCPFC.